Mindtribe/Leash-Debugger/doc/QuickStart.md

 ## Required Hardware

-* A Texas Instruments CC3200 Launchpad development board.
+* A board on which to run the debugger.
+Currently supported are: the *Texas Instruments CC3200 Launchpad development board* and the *RedBearLab WiFi Mini*.
+Additional board support can be easily added in the code for any CC3200 board with at least 4 exposed GPIO pins.
 * A CC3200 target to debug (this could be another development board, or any CC3200 board with available 4-pin JTAG connections).
 * Jumper wires for making the JTAG connections.
 * A USB-micro cable.